/SEO

 Keep in mind

 These are just some of the SEO 2020 trends you have to incorporate into your SEO strategy.
 Optimising for visual search, video content, voice search and featured snippets should be high on your priority list but don’t forget to perform technical optimisation, develop your off-page SEO strategy, and work on your content.
 Omitting to cover SEO foundations like site load speed, for example, will not get you very far no matter how much energy and work you put into visual search optimisation, video content optimisation, or voice search optimisation.
-Google rolls out algorithm features on a regular basis, so you should really make sure you have covered the SEO basics before going on to cover the 2020 SEO trends we have spoken about. code block
+Google rolls out algorithm features on a regular basis, so you should really make sure you have covered the SEO basics before going on to cover the 2020 SEO trends we have spoken about.

 tags